{user_name}

 a) Obligation to erase

-1. the personal data concerning you are no longer necessary in relation to the purposes for which they were collected or otherwise processed;
+1. The personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed.

-4. the personal data concerning you have been unlawfully processed;
+4. The personal data concerning you have been unlawfully processed.

 b) Information to third parties